RicVic95/Sales-Strategy-Analysis/README.md

 ## Key findings from Exploratory Data Analysis

 Overall Spread:
-- 'Email + call' generates the highest average revenue per transaction but has the lowest transaction volume.
+- **Email + call** generates the highest average revenue per transaction but has the lowest transaction volume.
-- 'Email' generates the highest total revenue and transactions.
+- **Email** generates the highest total revenue and transactions.
 Suggesting it might be the most scalable.

 Revenue Over Time:
 - Average revenue per transaction increases over time for all methods, while transaction volume declines for 'email' and 'call'.